 Cunningham was unsure of where to donate the money after it was raised, so she turned to Michelle Mertz, Alec’s mother.
 “She suggested donating to Children’s Cancer Connection or Make A Wish Foundation,” said Cunningham.
 After looking at our website and our mission, Cunningham decided on Children’s Cancer Connection.

+Cunningham motivated the students to participate by creating a flyer with Alec’s picture and the Children’s Cancer Connection mission.
+The results she saw were surprising.
 Walnut has students from Pre-K to grade 12, and the $1,147.75 total was raised by only 179 students.
 Alec’s younger brother, Michael, a freshman at Walnut, and his class raised the most money in the penny war.
 “A few classes stepped up to the plate and brought in a lot more that we expected, which helped us reach such a high total,” said Cunningham.

 Friday, September 24, 2010